Angeli Tabaquero

-Maria Angeli Tabaquero is a Filipino volleyball athlete.
-She was a member of the UAAP champion teams of the UST Golden Tigresses (2008-2010).
+Maria Angeli Tabaquero (born June 21, 1989) is a Filipino volleyball athlete.
+She was a member of the UAAP champion teams of the UST Golden Tigresses (2008–2010).

 Career

 Tabaquero was named team captain for the Philippine national team in 2013 in the Asian Championship.
 She was the captain of the Cagayan Valley Lady Rising Suns club that won the 2013 Shakey's V-League Open Conference over Smart-Maynilad Net Spikers in the finals.